 A retailer is also a packer with regard to in-store packing.

-Importers of packed products are all firms that import products that are packed in some way.
+Importers of a packed product are all firms that in one way or another import packed products into the country.
 The importer is the firm that owns the packed product at the moment of import.